-k One) \checkmark QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934.
-For the quarterly period ended June 30, 2017 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition period from Commission file nu BLACKROCK CAPITAL INV (Exact Name of Registrant as Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-2725151 (I.R.S.
-Employer Identification No.) 40 East 52nd Street, New York, NY (Address of Principal Executive Offices) 10022 (Zip Code) Registrant's Telephone Number, Inc luding Area Code: 212-810-5800 Formerly known as BlackRock Walso Capital Corporation Indicate by check mark whether the Registrant (1) has filed all reports reduring the preceding 12 months (or for such shorter period that the Registra rements for the past 90 days.
-Yes \square No \square quired to be filed by Section 13 or 15(d) of the Securities Exchange Act of nt was required to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has submitted electronicall red to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 23$ d that the registrant was required to submit and post such files).
-Yes \square 2.405 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark whether the Registrant is a large accelerated filer, nerging growth company.
-See the definitions of "large accelerated filer," "acony" in Rule 12b-2 of the Exchange Act. an accelerated filer, a non-accelerated filer, a smaller reporting company, or celerated filer," "smaller reporting company," and "emerging growth Large accelerated filer \square Accelerated filer \square Non-Accelera Smaller reporting company \square I If an emerging growth company, indicate by check mark if the registrant or revised financial accounting standards provided pursuant to Section 13(a) Indicate by check mark whether the Registrant is a shell company (as def.).
-Yes □ No □ per share, outstanding at August 2, 2017 was 73,052,261
+(Mark One)

+✓ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

+For the quarterly period ended June 30, 2017

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

+For the transition period from to Commission file number 814-00712

+BLACKROCK CAPITAL INVESTMENT CORPORATION

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-2725151 (I.R.S.
+Employer Identification No.)

+40 East 52nd Street, New York, NY (Address of Principal Executive Offices) 10022 (Zip Code)

+Registrant's Telephone Number, Including Area Code: 212-810-5800

+Formerly known as BlackRock Kelso Capital Corporation

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \bigvee No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer Non-Accelerated filer (Do not check if a smaller reporting company)

+Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
+Yes \Box No \bigtriangledown

+The number of shares of the Registrant's common stock, \$.001 par value per share, outstanding at August 2, 2017 was 73,052,261